fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11d.md

 Modify the configuration above so that each new version is by default a _patch_ bump in the version number, so that by default, the last number is increased.

-Remember that we want only to bump the version when the change happens to master branch!
+Remember that we want only to bump the version when the change happens to the main branch!
 So add a similar <code>if</code> condition to prevent version bumps on pull request as was done in [Exercise 11.15](/en/part11/keeping_green#exercises-11-14-11-15) to prevent deployment on pull request releated events.

 Complete the workflow and try it out!